 The International Journal of Nurture in Education

-The International Journal for Nurture in Education aims to attract papers that will explore themes related to the effectiveness of nurture groups, nurture in education, neuroscience, school culture and school improvement, and related subjects.
-The intention is: to present the most up-to-date research of how nurture principles and practice improve the socio-emotional functioning and academic achievement of the UK’s most disadvantaged children and young people, and help nurture principles revolutionise learning culture and whole-school approaches.
+The International Journal for Nurture in Education aims to attract papers that will explore themes related to nurture in education in the context of emotional and mental wellbeing.
+The Journal presents the most up-to-date research on how nurture principles and practice, in nurture groups and in the whole-school setting, improve the socio-emotional functioning and academic achievement of all children and young people, including the most disadvantaged.

 Research demonstrating the effectiveness of nurture groups tends to be spread over publications in differing fields.
 The International Journal of Nurture in Education aims to be a focal point to channel all relevant research and findings.

 The intended readership for the Journal includes researchers in the field, practising psychologists, special needs practitioners, school leaders, nurture practitioners, consultants and local authority officers and others concerned with school improvement.

 - Dr Jenny Edmunds reports on what pupils say about their time in nurture group provision.

 - Eilidh Macpherson and Rita Phillips of Robert Gordon University report on Primary teachers’ experiences of the effectiveness of nurture groups on children’s social and emotional skills, academic attainment and behaviour.